Gene Moles: Musical career

-Guitar expert
+In 1964, the single "Burnin' Rubber" was released on Challenge, featuring sound effects from real drag races under Noles' signature "twang-heavy sound of trucker country", "dry" guitar style, which had helped define the "Bakersfield sound."
+The single failed to chart at the time, but subsequently featured in numerous compilations and is considered an "influential" offering of the surf music era.

 Along with his work in music, Moles also worked as chief inspector in the Bakersfield small production-plant of Mosrite guitars.
 The Mosrites were used by people like Barbara Mandrell, Little Jimmy Dickens and Joe Maphis, as well as The Ventures who used a Mark-1 mode that Mosrite, in 1963, named "The Ventures Model."
 The plant went out of business in 1969 and Moles opened a guitar-repair shop he named "Gene Moles - Doctor of Guitars," moving it, in 1991, to Niles Street.
 He operated the workshop until the end of his life.

 Personal life

 Gene and Joan Moles were married in 1956 and had four children: Daughters Kathryn Scheer, and Marisa Blomberg, and sons Eugene Jr. and Jody.
 Both sons became guitarists.
 Eugene Jr., who lives in Nashville, has played at the Grand Ole Opry and on Hee Haw.

 Death

 Gene Moles died Sunday 28 April 2002 from pulmonary fibrosis, a progressive lung disease, at his home in Bakersfield, California.